Bg

 12 month / 1 year old sleep schedule: Bedtime and nap schedule

-Don’t be alarmed if your 12 month old baby starts resisting naps.
-It may be common for a at this age (especially for naps), but it’s typically too early to transition fully to a 1-nap schedule.
-Rather than dropping to 1 nap right now (which can lead to chronic overtiredness and result in disruptive sleep habits), we recommend lengthening the wake windows to preserve the 2-nap schedule for a bit longer.
+This period of bumpy sleep is often referred to as a “1 year sleep regression” and may have you thinking that it’s time to drop your kiddo’s second nap.
+However, 12 months is typically too early to fully transition to a 1-nap schedule.
+Rather than moving to 1 nap now (which can lead to chronic overtiredness and result in disruptive sleep habits), we recommend lengthening wake windows and sticking to a 2-nap schedule for a while longer.

 Editor’s note